 5. Always link to at least one external site on every blog post

-Linking to other sites not only encourages those sites to link back to yours, but it also tells search engines and readers that you’ve done your homework and have legitimate sources that you’ve sited.
-When all is said and done, giving some one a backlink will ultimately benefit your site and the site that you’re linking back to.
+Linking to other sites not only encourages those sites to link back to yours, but it also tells search engines and readers that you’ve done your homework and have legitimate sources that you’ve cited.
+When all is said and done, giving someone a backlink will ultimately benefit your site and the site that you’re linking back to.

-6. Comment on blogs
+6. Comment on other blog posts

-Comment on Do Follow blogs that are related to your industry with anchor text (keywords that hyperlink to areas on your site, preferably blogs).
+Comment on DoFollow blogs that are related to your industry with anchor text (keywords that hyperlink to areas on your site).
 Focus as much as possible on commenting on blogs on sites that have a high Google PageRank and Alexa ranking, or at least sites that have higher rankings than yours.
-This really helps in terms of SEO.

-7. Write linkbait
+7. Write link bait

 8. Write about products, programs and services that you love

-Not to brag, but HootSuite commented on the blog we wrote about them.
-It was kind of a big deal and we were really pumped about it.
-Other people in our industry also have found the information helpful so it’s helped us to make some great connections.
+Not to brag, but HootSuite commented on the blog post we wrote about them.
+It was kind of a big deal, and we were really pumped about it.
+Other people in our industry also have found the information helpful, and it’s helped us to make some great connections.

-If you have the opportunity to contribute blog content to a great site (one that’s related to your industry and has high SEO rankings), go for it.
+If you have the opportunity to contribute blog content to a great site – one that’s related to your industry and has high SEO rankings – go for it.
 Sometimes a site will even pay you for it, but even if they don’t, the benefits are awesome.

-Above all, write great content and folks will want to share it and link back to it.
-Crazy concept, right?
-It’s happened to us and it can happen to you.
-If you’re not super confident about your content writing skills, you can sign up for our online SEO training series, which walks you through digital content marketing from your site audit to keyword research to perfecting your blog post!
+If you’re not super confident about your content writing skills, you can sign up for our Rise & Convert online SEO training program, which walks you through everything from technical SEO to keyword research to perfecting your blog content so that it ranks well in the SERPs – and converts.So, there you have it.